Shreyachoudhary20/RailSafar/README.md

 RailSafar Project

-RailSafarn is an innovative project designed to bridge the communication gap at railway stations, particularly in regions where local staff and passengers may not be fluent in English.
+RailSafar is an innovative project designed to bridge the communication gap at railway stations, particularly in regions where local staff and passengers may not be fluent in English.
 This project aims to provide bilingual support, enhancing the overall experience for travelers and railway personnel alike.

 Key Features of RailSafar: